dmruss/myShell/README.md

 forkAndExec() - Where the child processes is created and executed.

 execRedirect() - Function to execute commands with redirects (< and >).
 This function uses dup2() to change the file descriptor.

+## To Run
+1) Navigate to folder containing the main.cpp and makefile in a linux environment with Make installed.

+2) Type 'make shell' to build

+3) Type './shell' to run